bsuto/Pastecard-iOS/README.md

-# Pastecard for iOS & iPadOS
+# Pastecard for iPhone

 This is an experimental native app for [Pastecard](https://pastecard.net).
-It requires iOS or iPadOS 14 or later and is not guaranteed to always work or even be that nice.
+It requires iOS 16 or later and is not guaranteed to always work or even be that nice.

 ## What are the benefits of this app over the web app?
 * Home screen widgets that show your card text
 * Share extensions to append the current URL or selected text
-* Take advantage of multitasking on iPad
 * All the warm feelings of a real native app

 ## A few notes: